Iran World Cup Fixtures, Squad, Group, Guide - World Soccer

 Iran World Cup Friendlies

 Iran’s first 2018 friendly against Libya was cancelled on the 14th of March.
-Three days later they play Sierra Leone.
-Tunisia beckons on the 23rd of March, and then Algeria on the 27th.
-On the 18th of May they will play Turkey before finishing up against Lithuania on the 8th of June.
+Three days later they beat Sierra Leone.
+They then lost to Tunisia, beat Algeria, and lost to Turkey.
+Their final friendly was against Lithuania which they won 1-0.

 - 14th March – Libya (Cancelled)